-This article introduces readers to the many types of fossil fuels that are used in PV production, and notes some of the other fossil energy inputs that by Thomas A. Troszak
+This article introduces readers to the many types of fossil fuels that are used in PV production, and notes some of the other fossil energy inputs that are necessary before the delivery of a solar PV array can take place.
+We also highlight several environmental impacts and other issues that may have been excluded from previous analyses.